TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 #### Status codes 500 - 599: Server error responses

-Indicates when the server fails to process a request.
+They indicate when the server fails to process a request.

 - `500 Internal Server Error`: A generic catch-all status code used to indicate an internal error faced by the server while processing the request.
 - `501 Not Implemented`: The server lacks the capabilities to fulfill the request or is unable to recognize the request method.